gorbit99/codewindow.nvim/README.md

   width_multiplier = 4, -- How many characters one dot represents
   z_index = 1, -- The z-index the floating window will be on
-  show_cursor = true, -- Show the cursor position in the minimap }
+  show_cursor = true, -- Show the cursor position in the minimap window_border = 'single' -- The border style of the floating window (accepts all usual options) }
 ```
 config changes get merged in with defaults, so defining every config option is unnecessary (and probably error prone).